stefanvogel65/Watson-Studio-Visu/README.md

 <img src="https://user-images.githubusercontent.com/35991100/114374498-fc3fe900-9b83-11eb-9589-e5a693053dd6.png" alt="drawing" width="75%"/>

 Notice that you can view and change the properties of the columns.
 Simply click the 3 dots to the right of the column name, then select Properties in the pop-up menu.
-This displays a window as shown above, and allows you to alter the default setting for Usage (Identifier, Attribute, and Measure) and Aggregate Function (Count, Count Distinct, Maximum, and Minimum).
+This displays a window as shown above and allows you to alter the default setting for Usage (Identifier, Attribute, and Measure) and Aggregate Function (Count, Count Distinct, Maximum, and Minimum).
 For now, you should be fine with the default settings.

 To create a visualization that shows the distribution of churns and no-churns as a pie chart, select the Visualizations icon in the toolbar to the left.